asyrjasalo/dockoon/terraform/README.md

 Upload `apis.json` to the environment's Storage Account's File Share `apis` to get the container running successfully.

-Alternatively, you can configure Docker start command in `environment/*.tfvars`.
+Alternatively, you can set the Docker start command in `environments/*.tfvars`.

 ## Command reference